corveylee/digits/index.md

 ```

-Second, go to [https://github.com/ics-software-engineering/nextjs-application-template](https://github.com/ics-software-engineering/nextjs-application-template), and click the "Use this template" button.
-Complete the dialog box to create a new repository that you own that is initialized with this template's files.

-Third, go to your newly created repository, and click the "Clone or download" button to download your new GitHub repo to your local file system.
-Using [GitHub Desktop](https://desktop.github.com/) is a great choice if you use MacOS or Windows.
+Second, [download a copy of Digits](https://github.com/corveylee/digits).
+Since digits is currently a private repo, permission is only given to those that have contacted the owner.

-Fourth, cd into the directory of your local copy of the repo, and install third party libraries with:
+Third, cd into the app directory and install the libraries with

 ```